dattasiddhartha/GIFShop-Wizard/README.md

 * Fast Style Transfer (we store pretrained styles to be applied to user input images)
 * Segmented Style Transfer (we apply instance segmentation to images and apply FST to those segments only)
+* CycleGAN (i.e. stylize specific objects and components of a scene)
 * First Order of Motion (i.e. DeepFakes, as long as driver video and content image are cropped in shape enough)
-* Foreground Removal
+* Foreground Removal (i.e. remove certain objects in images)
 * Supports both static images and GIFs

-Next steps:

 * Dialogue flow
 * Error handling

 ## Usage